 The U.S. Department of Education uses multiple loan servicers to handle the billing and other services for the Direct Loan Program.
 The loan servicers will help you choose a repayment plan and will assist you with other tasks related to your federal student loans.
-If is important to maintain contact with your loan servicer.
+It is important to maintain contact with your loan servicer.
 If your circumstances change at any time during the repayment period, your loan servicer will be able to help.
-Visit the National Student Loan Data System (NSLDS) at https://nslds.ed.gov/npas/index.htm to view information about all the federal student loans you have received and to find contact information for the loan servicer or lender for your loans.
-You will need your Federal Student Aid ID to access your information.
+Visit www.studentaid.gov and login with your FSAID.
+This login will bring you to your Dashboard where you will be able to view information about all the federal student loans you have received and find the necessary contact information for the loan servicer or lender for your loans.
+Reminder, you will need your Federal Student Aid ID each time you access your information, so save it in a secure place.